-- The varying levels of digital integration found on ships - Crews' preconceived notions of cyber risk management - The diversity in pre-existing technological experience

-However, a company implementing a detailed SMS utilizing the NIST framework will ensure a minimum level of digital competency for their seafarers.
+- The varying levels of digital integration found on ships - Crews' preconceived notions of cyber risk management - The diversity in pre-existing technological experience minimum level of digital competency for their seafarers.
 The SMS would also recognize the need for an appropriate familiarization period as well as the need for other mitigation measures.
 Altogether, this would reduce the overall impact of workforce diversity.